csabika98/MCP-Terminal-AI-Demo-App/README.md

 # MCP-Terminal-App

 A terminal-based AI assistant powered by a Master Control Program (MCP) interface and a local LLM.
-Run natural language commands like execute, create, list, and more—directly on your machine.
+Run natural language commands like `execute`, `create`, `list`, and more—directly on your machine.

+## Under-development, it will be public later.

+## Features

-Works with any local LLM (e.g., via Ollama)
+- Works with any local LLM (e.g., via Ollama)

-Interprets and runs shell-level commands through natural language like
+- Interprets and runs shell-level commands through natural language
+- FOR EXAMPLE:

-execute – run terminal commands
+  - `execute` – run terminal commands

-list – view directories, processes, etc.
+  - `list` – view directories, processes, etc.

-remove – delete files or folders
+  - `remove` – delete files or folders

-write / create – generate files or scripts
+  - `write` / `create` – generate files or scripts

-Can be run locally with no external API calls (privacy-focused) or via API
+- Runs locally with no external API calls (privacy-focused)

 # Demo screenshot With Ollama